 Pit Murk PDF VERSION by Hannah Sullivan

-On the 21st June, the shortest night of the year, we launch pre-sales of Hannah Sullivan’s Pit Murk.
+On the 21st June, the shortest night of the year, we launched pre-sales of Hannah Sullivan’s Pit Murk.
 A collection of short stories inspired by darkness - by what it allows, it’s richness; the qualities and creatures it keeps.
 These stories follow those who turn towards the magnitude of the darkness, and away from the light.
 Bringing together experiences of curiosity, grief, magic, solitude, and the unknown.

 Originally printed in an edition of 100 - we have now released it as a PDF version for viewing on screen only.
 Once your order has come through we'll email you a copy of the PDF this could take up to 3 working days.